-1. Start Your Quote:
+1. Enter Your Zip:

 Most of us know that the hassle of losing your wallet or purse along with credit cards and identification is nothing short of a major annoyance.
-Thankfully, the Division of Motor Vehicles (DMV) makes replacing your ID card or Idaho driver's license relatively easy, whether it is lost, damaged, or destroyed.
+Thankfully, the Idaho Division of Motor Vehicles makes replacing your ID card or Idaho driver's license relatively easy, whether it is lost, damaged, or destroyed.

 The state does not require you to report your lost license to the DMV or to the police.
 However, if you feel it has been stolen and that someone might be using it fraudulently, consider notifying the authorities to protect your identity.
 Keep in mind that if your driving privileges have been revoked in any state, your request for a replacement will not be granted.

 If you are an Idaho resident and currently in Idaho, you must appear in person at your county driver's license office to obtain a duplicate.
 Bring along an acceptable photo document to verify your identity.

 The fee for a duplicate license is $15.